Software Development

 Bluffing test

-There will be someone eventually in these 'super day' interviews who goes through your entire resume and tests you on everything there so if you write down that you know Java they will ask you to describe in detail how the language works.
+There will be someone eventually in these super day interviews who goes through your entire resume and tests you for bluffing there too so if you write down that you know Java they will ask you to describe in detail everything about the language.
 It's fine if you don't know but say you don't know don't start bluffing because it will go very bad when they insist you define all jargon on the spot.
+If you mention the word heap they ask you to define a heap and if you give what is normally a good enough answer for Java such as "the heap is the region of memory managed by the garbage collector" then they will follow with "tell us exactly the initial and maximum heap size the default GC can handle on a system with 16TB of physical memory".
+Jargon means totally different things to everyone who uses it.
+Ask someone what a memory pool is you will get either some kind of object pool concept or some threads pre-allocator concept or some bins concept.
+Ask them what a subpool is.

 Find a mentor